mmajewsk/Tonic/README.md

 # Contribute

-🧑‍🔧 This project initially is meant to be open for everyone.
+🧑‍🔧 This project is meant to be open for everyone.
 The contributions are welcome.
-If you would like to help see what's new or listed in the issues [here](https://github.com/mmajewsk/Tonic/issues) .
+If you would like to help see what's listed in the issues [here](https://github.com/mmajewsk/Tonic/issues), or add something yourself.

 Also, you can join the 🗣️ [discord server][discord] if you are looking for quick help, or just want to say hi ;)